FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 ```
 {: file="/config/dynamic/global.yaml" }

-To use with the entrypoint we setup earlier in our static config add `entryPoints.cf.http.middlewares` with our middlename@provider:
+To use with the entrypoint we setup earlier in our static config add `entryPoints.cf.http.middlewares` with our `middleware@provider`:

 ```yaml
 # ... building on previous static config